 PURPOSE

-This Memorandum of Understanding (MOU) recognises the partnership between Hutt City Council, Parks and Gardens, Greater Wellington Regional Council , Flood Protection and FWS for the purpose of realising thecommunity group vision as outlined in Terms of Reference.
+This Memorandum of Understanding (MOU) recognises the partnership between HCC, Parks and Gardens, GWRC, Flood Protection and FWS for the purpose of realising the FWS vision as outlined in FWS Terms of Reference.
 This is not a legal contract , but intends to enhance the partnership by clarifying the commitments, roles and responsibilities of each party.

 INTRODUCTION

 FWS is a community volunteer group formed in May 2011 at the behest of, and by representatives from GWRC, HCC, Capacity (now Wellington Water), and councillors from GWRC and HCC.